alexunderch/alexunderch.github.io/_posts/2021-03-08-blog-post-mapf-algorihms.md

 \end{align}
 $$

-For actor learning, the authors utilise REINFORCE with entropy exploration, whereas, for critic learning, $TD(\lambda)$ is used.
+For actor learning, the authors utilise REINFORCE with entropy exploration, whereas, for critic learning, $$TD(\lambda)$$ is used.

 Additionally, the method extends RSSM mentioned earlier with a communication block using stacked attention layers to obtain feature vectors
 $$